Moose Akanno returns to Connecticut after spending the last four seasons at Dartmouth.

-Moose Akanno is in his first season as an assistant coach at UConn in 2015 after having spent the past four seasons serving as an assistant coach for the Dartmouth women's track and field program.
+Moose Akanno is in his second season as an assistant coach at UConn in 2015 after having spent the past four seasons serving as an assistant coach for the Dartmouth women's track and field program.

-Akanno returns to Storrs after serving as an undergraduate assistant coach at UConn in 2009, where he was primarily responsible for organizing practice schedules and training programs for different groups, while coordinating recruiting for sprints, hurdles and jumps.
+Akanno returned to Storrs after serving as an undergraduate assistant coach at UConn in 2009, where he was primarily responsible for organizing practice schedules and training programs for different groups, while coordinating recruiting for sprints, hurdles and jumps.
 Prior to coaching, he was a four-year letter-winner for Connecticut and was a part of the Husky track teams that won three indoor Big East Championships, as well as three New England Championships.